perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

   /usr/bin/make install  -- OK
 ```

-This is now the `patchperl` that I will use.
+This `patchperl` I've installed into the v5.34 tree is the one that I will use.
+I don't need to [local::lib](https://metacpan.org/pod/local::lib) version anymore.

 For all of the other *perl*s I want to install, I go through the same process using my new *perl*.
 Many of them had no issues.